DevTeam/Pure.DI/readme/injections-of-abstractions.md

 }

 DI.Setup(nameof(Composition))
-    // Binding abstractions to their implementations:
+    // Binding abstractions to their implementations
     .Bind<IDependency>().To<Dependency>()
     .Bind<IService>().To<Service>()

     // Specifies to create a composition root (a property)
-    // of type "Program" with the name "Root":
+    // of type "Program" with the name "Root" .Root<Program>("Root");
-    .Root<Program>("Root");

 var composition = new Composition();

-// root = new Program(new Service(new Dependency()));
+// var root = new Program(new Service(new Dependency()));
 var root = composition.Root;

 root.Run();